Baltoli/project-docs/notes/writeups/call_seq.md

   out transitive calls etc, so we know that it's in the right place.
 * Then, need to check that every function that *could* call `g` is preceded by a call to a function that calls `f` exactly once.
+  * How to do this preceding call analysis is a little bit more complicated.
+    For a 'could-g' function, we need to look at each call to it.
+For each call, check in its function for a preceding call to a 'must-call-f' function.

+But we also have the case where we have something that calls an 'f-exactly-once' function itself exactly once.
+So we need something like an iterate until convergence algorithm that finds all the functions that are transitively 'f-exactly-once'.

+So now what I need to do is fix the case where if a function calls the target *and* makes a call to a function that *can* call it as well.